Healthy Homes Assessment Camberley

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords now have to make sure their Camberley rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rentals are required to be completely conforming by the 1st July 2024.
+Did you not know that Healthy Homes Standards came into effect on the 1st July 2021?
+Landlords now have to ensure that their Camberley rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy and all private rentals must be fully conforming by the 1st July 2024.

-We can evaluate your rental property to check whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessing, we will advise you or your property manager about any tasks that requirements to be done, and provide an assessment report that includes all the information needed for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we’ll advise you or your property manager about the tasks needed to be completed. requirements to be done, and offer the report with all the details required for your tenancy agreement’s Healthy Home Statement of Compliance.

-Our company is completely independent assessors of rental property, in addition, we’re completely certified for each of Healthy Homes and Homefit.
+Our company is completely independent assessors for rental properties, as well as fully qualified for both Healthy Homes and Homefit.

 Call Now 0800 232 113